 When creating your smart contact you'll need to provide a name and unique email address, you can change which domain the primary email address will be under if you've several sub-domains.
 You can also provide a description and as with the contact list, you can edit the search query or just make sure it's completely correct.
 There is also a second tab for groups, this tab includes extra details such as what documents/calendars need to be shared with the group, and you can also add (predefined) tags and (predefined) extra information to the group, this is particularly useful if you plan on making groups made up of groups as is often common with vast sets of users and groups.
 Lastly hit create when you're happy, the group will be created and synced to pull in all relevant users.

-Please note, this feature is currently not available in CloudManager for Microsoft
+Please note, this feature is currently not available in CloudM Manage for Microsoft

 When creating your smart contact, you'll need to provide a name, other fields are optional such as description, you can even enable the list to be copied into your "My Contacts".
 Next you can double check and alter the search query you have, and finally add users who have ownership to this list and will be able to share the list out to others.
-Once you've the settings finalised you just need to hit "Create" at which point the list will be created and synced to pull in all the users.
+Once you have finalised the settings, you just need to hit "Create", at which point the list will be created and synced to pull in all the users.